Package 'lingdist'

 symmetric

-Whether the distance matrix are symmetric (if cost matrix is not, then the distance matrix is also not).
+Whether the distance matrix is symmetric (if cost matrix is not, then the distance matrix is also not).

 Value